Leave a Legacy

 - Community and school-based projects with young people, through our Learning & Participation programme

 By leaving a gift in your Will, you will be helping secure the future of music for generations to come.
-Please don’t hesitate to get in touch with Arlene McGlynn, Head of Development, to discuss your wishes in confidence.
+Please don’t hesitate to get in touch with our Development team, to discuss your wishes in confidence.

 Guidance on leaving a legacy